Wednesday, June 12, 2024

 I have visited Binghamton a couple of times in the recent past, and there are a few distinctive features within the city's railroad corridor that I wanted to include.
 Rounding the corner, there is a girder bridge carrying the railroad over Route 11, then the main reason I wanted to add this branch of the layout, the dramatic twin railroad bridges over the Chanango River.
 The Erie bridge will be on the photo backdrop, but I will model the double-track Lackawanna girder bridge.

-Finally, trains will enter downtown Binghamton and pass the iconic North Depot Street warehouses, pass under the Chanango Street Viaduct (yet to be built) and reach the DL&W Passenger Station.
+Finally, trains will enter downtown Binghamton and pass the iconic North Depot Street warehouses, duck under the Chanango Street Viaduct (yet to be built) and reach the DL&W Passenger Station.
 There had been a three-dimensional model of the station produced years ago, but I haven't found anything available, and it is way too complex to scratchbuild.
 As a result, I had to flip the track arrangement, so that the rails run on the south side of the station, instead of the north.

-If you are interested, when I have the layout more complete, I will take more detailed photos of layout and post them on the Lehigh Valley Railroad Modelers website, which I help maintain for the Anthracite Railroads Historical Society.
+If you are interested, when I have the layout more complete, I will take more detailed photos of the layout and post them on the Lehigh Valley Railroad Modelers website, which I help maintain for the Anthracite Railroads Historical Society.
 I'll let you know when that time comes.

 Back to more cycling-related topics next time!